AdobeDocs/commerce-operations.en/help/configuration/deployment/file-system-permissions.md

 - `generated/metadata`
 - `var/view_preprocessed`

-To update components, install new components, or to upgrade the Magento software, all of the preceding directories must be read-write.
+To update components, install new components, or to upgrade the Commerce software, all of the preceding directories must be read-write.

 #### Make code files and directories read-only

 To remove write permissions to files and directories from the web server user's group:

-1. Log in to your Magento server.
+1. Log in to your Commerce server.

-1. Change to your Magento installation directory.
+1. Change to your Commerce installation directory.

 1. Change to production mode.